csinva/csinva.github.io/_notes/ai/decisions.md

   1. could sample mutiple times to compute gradient
   2. REINFORCE algorithm - could approximate gradient at $\theta$ by just sampling at $\theta$: $\nabla_\theta p(\theta) \approx \frac{1}{N} \sum_{j=1}^N \frac{(\nabla_\theta \pi_\theta (s,a_j)) R_j (s)}{\pi_\theta (s,a_j)}$
   3. PEGASUS - *correlated sampling* - ex.
 2 blackjack programs would both be dealt same hands

-### applications
-- game playing
-- robot control

-# logic and planning

-- *knowledge-based agents* - intelligence is based on *reasoning* that operates on internal *representations of knowledge*

-## logical agents - 7.1-7.7 (omitting 7.5.2)
-- 3 steps: given a percept, the agent
-  1. adds the percept to its knowledge base
-  2. asks the knowledge base for the best action
-  3. tells the knowledge base that it has taken that action
-- *declarative* approach - tell sentences until agent knows how to opearte
-- *procedural* approach - encodes desired behaviors as program code
-- ex.
-Wumpus World
-- logical *entailment* between senteces
-  - B follows logically from A (A implies B)
-  - $A \vDash B$
-- *model checking* - try everything to see if A $\implies$ B
-  - this is *sound* = *truth-preserving*
-  - *complete* - can derive any sentence that is entailed
-- *grounding* - connection between logic and real environment (usually sensors)
-- inference
-  - TT-ENTAILS - recursively enumerate all sentences - check if a query is in the table
-- theorem properties
-  - *satisfiable* - true under some model
-  - *validity* - *tautalogy* - true under all models
-  - *monotonicity* - set of implications can only increase as info is added to the knowledge base
-    - if $KB \implies A$ then $KB \land B \implies A$

-## theorem proving

-- *resolution rule* - resolves different rules with each other - leads to complete inference procedure
-- *CNF* - *conjunctive normal form* - conjunction of clauses
-  - anything can be expressed as this
-- *skip this* - resolution algorithm: check if $KB \implies A$ so check if $KB \land -A$
-  - keep adding clauses until
-    1. nothing can be added
-    2. get empty clause so $KB \implies A​$
-  - *ground resolution thm* - if a set of clauses is unsatisfiable, then the resolution closure of those clauses contains the empty clause
-    - *resolution closure* - set of all clauses derivable by repeated application of resolution rule
-- restricted knowledge bases
-  - *horn clause* - at most one positive
-    - *definite clause* - disjunction of literals with exactly one positive
-    - *goal clause* - no positive
-    - benefits
-      - easy to understand
-      - forward-chaining / backward-chaining are applicable
-      - deciding entailment is linear in size(KB)
-  - forward/backward chaining
-    - checks if q is entailed by KB of definite clauses
-      - keep adding until query is added or nothing else can be added
-    - backward chaining works backwards from the query
-- checking satisfiability
-  - complete backtracking
-    - *davis-putnam* algorithm = *DPLL* - like TT-entails with 3 improvements
-      1. early termination
-      2. pure symbol heuristic - *pure symbol* appears with same sign in all clauses
-      3. unit clause heuristic - clause with just on eliteral or one literal not already assigned false
-    - other improvements (similar to search)
-      1. component analysis
-      2. variable and value ordering
-      3. intelligent backtracking
-      4. random restarts
-      5. clever indexing
-  - local search
-    - evaluation function can just count number of unsatisfied clauses (MIN-CONFLICTS algorithm for CSPs)
-    - WALKSAT - randomly chooses between flipping based on MIN-CONFLICTS and randomly
-      - runs forever if no soln
-  - *underconstrained* problems are easy to find solns
-  - *satisfiability threshold conjecture* - for random clauses, probability of satisfiability goes to 0 or 1 based on ratio of clauses to symbols
-    - hardest problems are at the threshold
-    - state variables that change over time also called *fluents*
-      - can index these by time
-  - *effect axioms* - specify the effect of an action at the next time step
-  - *frame axioms* - assert that all propositions remain the same
-  - *succesor-state axiom*: $F^{t+1} \iff  ActionCausesF^t \lor (F^t \land -ActionCausesNotF^t )$
-- keeping track of *belief state*
-  - can just use 1-CNF
-    - 1-CNF includes all states that are in fact possible given the full percept history
-    - *conservative approximation*
-- *SATPLAN* - how to make plans for future actions that solve the goal by propositional inference
-  - must add *precondition axioms* - states that action occurrence requires preconditions to be satisfied
-  - *action exclusion axioms* - one action at a time

-## first-order logic - 8.1-8.3.3
-- declarative language - semantics based on a truth relation between sentences and possible worlds
-  - has *compositionality* - meaning decomposes
-- *Sapir-Whorf hypothesis* - understanding of the world is influenced by the language we speak
-- 3 elements
-  1. objects
-  2. relations
-    - functions - only one value for given input
-- first-order logic assumes more about the world than propositional logic
-  - *epistemological commitments* - the possible states of knowledge that a logic allows with respect to each fact
-  - *higher-order logic* - views relations and functions as objects in themselves
-- first-order consists of symbols
-  1. *constant symbols* - stand for objects
-  2. *predicate symbols* - stand for relations
-  3. *function symbols* - stand for functions
-  - *arity* - fixes number of args
-  - *term* - logical expresision tha refers to an object'
-  - *atomic sentence* - formed from a predicate symbol optionally followed by a parenthesized list of terms
-    - true if relation holds among objects referred to by the args
-  - $\forall, \exists$, etc.
-  - *interpretation* - specifies exactly which objects, relations and functions are referred to by the symbols

-## inference in first-order logic - 9.1-9.4
-- *propositionalization* - can convert first-order logic to propositional logic and do propositional inference
-  - *universal instantiation* - we can infer any sentence obtained by substituting a ground term for the variable
-    - replace "forall x" with a specific x
-  - *existential instantiation* - variable is replaced by a new constant symbol
-    - replace "there exists x" with a specific x
-    - *Skolem constant* - new name of constant
-  - only need finite subset of propositionalized KB - can stop nested functions at some depth
-    - *semidecidable* - algorithms exist that say yes to every entailed sentence, but no algorithm exists that also says no to every nonentailed sentence
-- *generalized modus ponens*
-- *unification* - finding substitutions that make different logical expressions look identical
-  - UNIFY(Knows(John,x), Knows(x,Elizabeth)) = fail .
-    - use different x's - *standardizing apart*
-    - want most general uniier
-  - need *occur check* - S(x) can't unify with S(S(x))
-- storage and retrieval
-  - STORE(s) - stores a sentence s into the KB
-  - FETCH(q) - returns all unifiers such that the query q unifies with some sentence in the KB
-    - only try to unfity reasonable facts using *indexing*
-    - query such as Employs(IBM, Richard)
-    - all possible unifying queries form *subsumption lattice*
-- forward chaining
-  - *first-order definite clauses* - disjunctions of literals of which exactly one is positive (could also be implication whose consequent is a single positive literal)
-  - *Datalog* - language restricted to first-order definite clauses with no function symbols
-  - simple forward-chaining: FOL-FC-ASK
-    1. *pattern matching* is expensive
-    2. rechecks every rule
-    3. generates irrelevant facts
-  - efficient forward chaining (solns to above problems)
-    1. *conjuct odering* problem - find an ordering to solve the conjuncts of the rule premise so the total cost is minimized
-      - requires heuristics (ex. *minimum-remaining-values*)
-    2. incremental forward chaining - ignore redundant rules
-      - every new fact inferred on iteration t must be derived from at least one new fact inferred on iteration t-1
-      - *rete* algorithm was first to do this
-    3. irrelevant facts can be ignored by backward chaining
-      - could also use *deductive database* to keep track of relevant variables
-- backward-chaining
-  - simple backward-chaining: FOL-BC-ASK
-    - is a *generator* - returns multiple times, each giving one possible result
-  - logic programming: algorithm = logic + control
-    - ex. *prolog*
-    - a lot more here
-    - can have parallelism
-    - redudant inference / infinite loops because of repeated states and infinite paths
-    - can use *memoization* (similar to the dynamic programming that forward-chaining does)
-    - generally easier than converting it into FOLD
-  - *constraint logic programming* - allows variables to be constrained rather than *bound*
-    - allows for things with infinite solns
-    - can use *metarules* to determine which conjuncts are tried first

-## classical planning 10.1-10.2
-- *planning* - devising a plan of action to achieve one's goals
-- *Planning Domain Definition Language* (PDDL) - uses *factored representation* of world
-- *closed-world* assumption - fluents that aren't present are false
-- set of ground (variable-free) actions can be represented by a single *action schema*
-  - like a method

-### algorithms for planning as state-space search